 Nintendo Switch players got several AAA ports in the last couple of months.
-CD Projekt Red's The Witcher 3: Wild Hunt and Capcom's Resident Evil 5 and 6 along with the original Pillars of Eternity are some of the titles that arrived or are scheduled to arrive to the hybrid console.
+CD Projekt Red's The Witcher 3: Wild Hunt and Capcom's along with the original are some of the titles that arrived or are scheduled to arrive to the hybrid console.

 Today, Switch users will be happy to hear that Obsidian Entertainment's RPG The Outer Worlds is the latest game to be officially announced for Nintendo Switch.

 In the latest trailer, which you can watch above, Matthew Singh, a Senior Producer at Obsidian Entertainment, confirmed the Switch release, which is scheduled to arrive after the launch on PC via Epic Games Store, PlayStation 4 and Xbox One.
 "Following the launch of the other platforms, The Outer Worlds will be coming to the Nintendo Switch," Singh announced.

 Unfortunately, there is no specific release date at the moment but Nintendo eShop UK stated that the game will hit Switch sometime this year before replacing the release date with TBD (to be determined).
 Our bet is on early 2020, which sounds a lot more reasonable but of course, it's possible that late 2019 is Obsidian's target release window.
 Nothing is confirmed at the moment.

 Matthew Singh also confirmed in the video that The Outer Worlds publisher Private Division have partnered with Chinese game development company named Virtuous to develop the Switch version.